WillMon23/UnityAssessment/README.md

 As Time pass so does your Vehicles Gas passes

-Once you hit zero its game over
+Once you hit zero its game over and of course if you happen to slip

 [Still in Development]